eunjs71/disability-in-korean-movies/README.md

  1. How are the disabled characters demographically(age, gender, disability type) distributed?
  2. Are there any suggested patterns in characters' demographic status for certain genres?
- 3. How much emotional diversity does the disabled characters show, by disability type?
+ 3. How much emotional diversity do the disabled characters show, by disability type?

 ## 3. API and libraries used in this project
 - [Face++](https://www.faceplusplus.com/) face detection, FaceAlbum, emotion recognition API: detecting faces in movie screenshots, grouping face IDs of the same character, detecting face expressions and emotions